MerveNurGuler/DeepKin/README.md

 3. **Cloning the repository with Git LFS w**:

   To ensure you download large files managed by Git LFS, you need to have Git LFS installed.
 If you haven't installed Git LFS yet, follow these
   instructions:

-A. **Install Git LFS**:
+1. **Install Git LFS**:
     - On macOS:
       Download the installer from [Git LFS Releases](https://github.com/git-lfs/git-lfs/releases) and run it.
     - On Windows: